-Involvement in the Adopt a Station scheme is unlikely to be valued by adopters, however, if the actors involved do not receive adequate value-in-use from their participation.
+Network involvement is unlikely to be valued by adopters, however, if the actors involved do not receive adequate value-in-use from their participation.
 The research has already identified how local government benefits by ensuring that listed buildings are protected by occupation but one councillor identified that adoption fitted into to a much wider agenda to promote rail travel and expand 'park and ride' schemes to include retail outlets and other facilities.
-Value-in-use was also evident for the community groups involved and station adoption gives an opportunity to contribute to community regeneration as identified by ScotRail; "the operative phrase is putting something back" (JY).
+Value-in-use was also evident for the community groups in the network and station adoption gives an opportunity to contribute to community regeneration as identified by ScotRail; "the operative phrase is putting something back" (JY).

 One adopter acknowledged the strength of support from ScotRail but was astute in recognising that they were "doing ScotRail quite a lot of favours as well" (NC).
 At one adopter group the level of fines that ScotRail received due to failures related to the SQUIR quality control resulted in the chair of the adopters remarking "we must be able to help you avoid that" (PL).
-Other, knock on benefits of the scheme were also identified.

-For the firm, community engagement through Adopt A Station resulted in an improved station environment for railway station staff and other passengers:
+For the firm, community engagement through Adopt A Station resulted in an improved station environment for railway station staff and other passengers on the network: